Pranayama

 Samaseer Pranayama ( Equalizing Breath)

-Samaseer pranayama focuses the mind, removes distractions and makes the mind easier to concentrate .
+Samaseer Pranayama focuses the mind, removes distractions, and makes it easier for the mind to concentrate.

 1. Sit on your chair, yoga mat, or floor.